runtimerevolution/python-knowledge-base/docs/machine_learning/3_evaluation.md

 However, the metrics are different between classification and regression problems since in the first one the target variable is not continuous.

-Another topic is worth mentioning, and that can lead to misleading conclusions is what data should be used to evaluate.
+Another topic worth mentioning, that can lead to misleading conclusions, is what data should be used to evaluate.
 If we train the model with the entire dataset, make predictions over the same dataset, and compare these predictions with the actual values, we are not verifying how the model behaves with unseen data samples.
 That's why